Distributed Learning with Compressed Gradient Differences: The Algorithm

 {\bf Relation to {\tt QSGD} and {\tt TernGrad}.} If the initialization is done with $h^0=0$ and $\alpha=0$, our method reduces to either 1-bit {\tt QSGD} or {\tt TernGrad} with $p=2$ and $p=\infty$ respectively.
-We unify them in the Algorithm~\ref{alg:terngrad}.
+These methods apply the compression directly to the stochastic gradients, leading to the larger noise coming from compression.
+We unify these algorithms in the Algorithm~\ref{alg:terngrad}.
 We analyse this algorithm (i.e.\ {\tt DIANA} with $\alpha = 0$ and $h_i^0 = 0$) in three cases: i) smooth strongly convex objective with arbitrary closed convex regularizer; ii) smooth nonconvex objective with constant regularizer; iii) smooth nonconvex objective with constant regularizer for the momentum version of the algorithm.
 We notice, that in the original paper \cite{wen2017terngrad} authors do not provide the rate of convergence for {\tt TernGrad} and we get the convergence rate for the three aforementioned situations as a special case of our results.
 Moreover, we emphasize that our analysis is new even for 1-bit {\tt QSGD}, since in the original paper \cite{alistarh2017qsgd} authors consider only the case of bounded gradients ($\EE\|g^k\|_2^2 \le B^2$), which is very restrictive assumption, and they do not provide rigorous analysis of block-quantization as we do.
 In contrast, we consider more general case of block-quantization and assume only that the variance of the stochastic gradients is bounded, which is less restrictive assumption since the inequality $\EE\|g^k\|_2^2 \le B^2$ implies $\EE\|g^k - \nabla f(x^k)\|_2^2 \le \EE\|g^k\|_2^2 \le B^2$.

 We obtain the convergence rate for arbitrary $p\ge 1$ for the three aforementioned cases (see Theorems~\ref{thm:TernGrad-nonconvex},~\ref{thm:TernGrad-momentum},~\ref{thm:terngrad_strg_cvx_prox},~\ref{thm:TernGrad-decreasing-stepsizes} and Corollaries~\ref{cor:TernGrad-nonconvex},~\ref{cor:TernGrad-momentum},~\ref{cor:TernGrad-decreasing-stepsizes} for the details) and all obtained bounds becomes better when $p$ is growing, which means that {\tt TernGrad} has better iteration complexity than {\tt QSGD} and, more generally, the best iteration complexity attains for $\ell_\infty$ norm quantization.